hakonanes/mtex-snippets/README.md

 ### emsoft_reader

 Read orientation data from dictionary indexing results in the EMsoft HDF5 format into an MTEX @EBSD object.
 Supports single phase results only.

+### write_orientations_to_ang

+Write orientation data from a SPED data set to a text file in the ANG format used by NanoMegas' ASTAR and EDAX TSL.